axch/rules/README.md

   is `#f`, which the rule procedure would otherwise interpret as a command to try a different match).

-Also, while for purposes of term rewriting, a "rule firing" that didn't change the input is equivalent to the rule not having fired at all, in other circumstances it is sometimes necessary to distinguish between a rule matching and intentionally returning its input vs a rule not matching at all.
+For purposes of term rewriting, a "rule firing" that didn't change the input is equivalent to the rule not having fired at all.
+In other circumstances, however, it is sometimes necessary to distinguish between a rule matching and intentionally returning its input vs a rule not matching at all.
 For this purpose, rule procedures actually accept an optional second argument, which, if supplied, acts as a